ncabanes/oldComputersHandbooks/darmouth-basic-1964/markdown/BASIC_Oct64.md

 (Two other functions, RND(X) and INT(X), are explained in section 3.
 3) The argument of a function may be any expression, no matter how complicated.
 For example are all acceptable in BASIC.

-The use of the L0G and SQR functions requires a word of caution.
+The use of the LOG and SQR functions requires a word of caution.
 In each case the argument is made positive before applying the function, since neither function is defined for negative arguments.
 Many times, though not always, an attempt to have the computer extract the square root of a negative number